 • Energy infrastructure war: South Pars struck, Iran retaliated on Ras Laffan causing "extensive damage" (QatarEnergy), Fujairah loading halted — both the strait and its bypass are now inoperable, concentrating all Gulf crude exports into Saudi Yanbu as a single point of failure.

-• Triple decapitation: Larijani (SNSC), Soleimani (Basij), and Khatib (MOIS) killed in 24 hours; the MOIS cyber command chain has been systematically decapitated at both levels — Panjaki in the opening strikes, Khatib on Day 19 — while pre-positioned implants on a US bank operate autonomously during FOMC week.
+• Triple decapitation: Larijani (SNSC), Soleimani (Basij), and Khatib (MOIS) killed in 24 hours; the MOIS cyber command chain has been systematically decapitated at both levels — Panjaki in the opening strikes, Khatib on Day 19 — while pre-positioned implants at US infrastructure targets operate autonomously during FOMC week.

 • Central bank cluster: FOMC held rates, raised inflation forecast to 2.7%, retained one-cut median but markets sold off and priced no further cuts for 2026; the energy-to-inflation transmission channel is confirmed live.